Hung-Tu Chen

 Teaching Experience

-Neural Systems and Behavior course (TA for mouse module), Marine Biological Laboratories. summer 2021
+summer 2021 Neural Systems and Behavior course (TA), Marine Biological Laboratories.

 Other Experience

-• Oversaw 20+ staff members, managed budget, organized and supervised everyday events.
-Founded “Break Cafe”- a campus cafe.
+• Managed 20+ people, budget, and organized daily events.
+Founded “Break Cafe”- a student-run cafe on campus.